Digital agency vs. Freelancer... how do I choose?!

 Freelancer vs. digital agency - start with the basics

 Let’s backtrack for a minute — for those of you who have just started to think about this, let's get some basics out the way.
 A freelancer is an independent marketing consultant who will most likely have some experience working for a big company in the past, but will provide their services on their own.
 Freelancing is on the rise.
 A recent study shows that 53 million Americans – an incredible 34 percent of the workforce – are now working as freelancers, and it is their main or supplemental source of income.
-By 2020, 40 percent of the U.S. workforce is expected to be independent freelancers.
+By 2027, over 50% of the US workforce is expected to be independent freelancers.

 A digital agency is a larger team of marketing professionals that are managed by a classic hierarchical system where the marketers usually won’t be able to pick their project and will have a set of expected targets placed on them.